Global Regular Solutions of the Degenerate Compressible Navier-Stokes Equations with Large Initial Data of Spherical Symmetry: Introduction

 Fortunately, by exploiting the intrinsic degenerate-singular structure of \eqref{eq:1.1benwen} in radial coordinates, {\it e.g.} \eqref{cosingu}, together with a careful analysis, we establish the global well-posedness of regular spherically symmetric solutions of the Cauchy problem \eqref{eq:1.1benwen}--\eqref{e1.3} in $\mathbb{R}^n$ for $n=2,3$, provided the initial density is positive and bounded in the whole space.
-This holds for general smooth spherically symmetric initial data, without restriction on their size.
-In particular, our results indicate that the large solution of \textbf{CNS} in two and three dimensions never develops cavitation or implosion in finite time, as long as the initial density is positive and bounded.
+Moreover, the far-field vacuum is allowed for the data under consideration here.
+Our conclusion holds for general smooth spherically symmetric initial data, without any restriction on their size.
+In particular, our results indicate that these spherically symmetric solutions of \textbf{CNS} never develop cavitation or implosion in finite time, as long as the initial density is positive and bounded.
 To achieve this, the central difficulty lies in establishing a uniform upper bound for $\rho$ in $\mathbb{R}^n$, which is highly intricate due to the obstacles discussed above.
-Our main contribution is to develop new radial weighted estimates for both the density $\rho$ and the effective velocity $\boldsymbol{v}=\boldsymbol{u}+2\alpha\nabla\log\rho$ via a region segmentation method.
-This framework allows us, for the first time, to simultaneously control the density and effective velocity across the entire domain, including the delicate singular region near the origin.
-More precisely, in the exterior region, the well-known BD entropy estimate yields the desired upper bound for $\rho$, while, in the unit ball, we employ our new radial weighted estimates to control both $\rho$ and $\boldsymbol{v}$.
-A further key observation is that, for spherically symmetric flows, the radial projection of the effective velocity $\boldsymbol{v}$ satisfies a damped transport equation.
-Combining this structure with the upper bound of $\rho$ and the method of characteristics allows us to deduce the boundedness of $\boldsymbol{v}$.
-Finally, once the boundedness of $(\rho,\boldsymbol{v})$ is secured, the energy estimates yield the corresponding lower bound for $\rho$, thereby ensuring global regularity.
+Our main contribution is to develop some new radial weighted estimates for density $\rho$ by using the effective velocity $\boldsymbol{v}=\boldsymbol{u}+2\alpha\nabla\log\rho$.
+This framework allows us, for the first time, to simultaneously control $(\rho, v)$ across the entire domain, including the delicate singular region near the origin.